confluentinc/cp-demo/docs/hybrid-cloud.rst

       :.cp-demo:wikipedia.parsed-value
       :.cp-demo:wikipedia.parsed.count-by-domain-value

-Schema subjects have been successfully exported from Confluent Platform to
+Schema subjects have been successfully exported from |cp| to
 |ccloud| with schema linking!
 As schemas evolve on-prem, those changes will
 automatically propagate to |ccloud| as long as the exporter is running.